callstack/react-native-paper/CONTRIBUTING.md

 ### Running the example

-The example app uses [Expo](https://expo.io/).
+The example app uses [Expo](https://expo.io/) for the React Native example.
 You will need to install the Expo app for [Android](https://play.google.com/store/apps/details?id=host.exp.exponent) and [iOS](https://itunes.apple.com/app/apple-store/id982107779) to start developing.

-After you're done, you can run `yarn start` or `expo start` in the `example/` folder and scan the QR code to launch it on your device.
+After you're done, you can run `yarn example start` in the project root (or `expo start` in the `example/` folder) and scan the QR code to launch it on your device.

+To run the example on web, run `yarn example web` in the project root.

 ### Working on documentation

 The documentation is automatically generated from the [flowtype](https://flowtype.org) annotations in the components.
 You can add comments above the type annotations to add descriptions.
-To preview the generated documentation, run `yarn start` in the `docs/` folder.
+To preview the generated documentation, run `yarn docs start` in the project root.

 ### Publishing a release